Profile information Member settings

 A mirror will offers certainty and security for your family.
 By giving explicit instructions that your partner should inherit all of your estate, you can be sure that they will be provided for financially after you are gone.

-Making a mirror will also allows you to make sure that your children are well cared for and supported after you die.
+Making a mirror will also allows you to ensure that your children are well cared for and supported after you die.
 You can leave clear instructions about who you would like to appoint as a guardian and arrange for trusts to be set up to take care of financial provisions.
-This can be particularly important if both parents die at the same time, for example in an accident.
+This can be particularly important if both parents die at the same time, for example, in an accident.

-There are some important points to consider if you are thinking of making a mirror will as these can lead to problems in some circumstances.
-While mirror wills mostly contain the same instructions, they are considered to be two separate documents.
-This means that one person can change their will, either when they are alive without telling their spouse, or after their spouse has died.
+As time passes, each party’s circumstances and wishes may change and, as a result, they may wish to make changes to their will.
+While mirror wills mostly contain the same instructions, they are considered to be 2 separate documents.
+This means that one person can change their will, either when they are alive without telling the other person, or after that person has died.
 This could mean that money or property that you have left to your partner is not to be distributed in the way you would have wished after they die.

 Ask a lawyer